potatocs-ce/potatocs-ce-meeting-client/README.md

 - Real-time presentation feature
     - Through the real-time presentation feature, attendees can follow along with the presenter as they navigate through the content of the presentation document.
 - Real-time participant attendance tracking feature
+    - The real-time participant attendance tracking feature allows you to assess the attendance status of participants, verify their roles, and modify participant roles based on permissions as needed.

 <br/>

 ## 📈 Release Note